NEW YORK STATE ASSEMBLY MEMORANDUM IN SUPPORT OF LEGISLATION submitted in accordance with Assembly Rule III, Sec 1(f)

 ent treatment options.
 Establishing a widespread route to provide New

-Yorker's with this medical treatment would be a monumental step in
+Yorkers with this medical treatment would be a monumental step forward

 several cities have taken similar steps to increase access to psilocybin

-Beyond enabling the creation of treatment centers, this legislation would also
+Beyond enabling the use of this treatment, this legislation would also

-create a $2 million fund for veterans, firefighters, police officers, and EMS workers who can apply for financial support towards
+create a fund for veterans, firefighters, police officers, EMS workers,

+and low-income individuals who can apply for financial support towards

 PRIOR LEGISLATIVE HISTORY: